Best Affordable Places to Live in Oregon in 2025

 Photo credit: iStock/mdurson

 Coos Bay is one of the more affordable towns in Oregon.
 Food, utilities, and the cost of living overall won’t break the bank.
-House prices are also reasonable, and the median house price is $311,000.
+House prices are also reasonable, and the median listing price for a home is still nicely below $400,000.
 This town is renowned for its numerous food festivals held annually, including celebrations of seafood, blackberries, cranberries, and other local foods.
+First-time homebuyer programs in Oregon are a good resource to explore if you’re interested in living here or anywhere in the state.

 2. Baker City